mkende/pmarkdown/README.md

 It is based on the [Markdown::Perl](https://metacpan.org/pod/Markdown::Perl) library that can be used in standalone Perl program.

+See the [Syntax page](Syntax.md) for a full description of the default syntax supported by `pmarkdown`.

 ## Usage

 Using `pmarkdown` is as simple as running the following command: